bullfest/kompiler-course/lab4.md

     course this constraint will be tightened once we start checking types.)
 An overriding method must have an `override` modifier.
   * Fields cannot be overridden.

+## Grading

+For grading you need to implement command-line option `--symid` according to the above.
+Examples can be found in the testprograms folder.
+And note that Lab4 and Lab5 will be graded together.